 Tip: Using a sharpie, mark the freeze date on the package.

-Can you freeze Greek yogurt?
+Can you Freeze Greek yogurt?

 The recommendations above were tested with both regular and Greek yogurt.
 I love Greek yogurt for it’s protein and that amazing thick, creamy texture – this is definitely my favorite version of yogurt.
 And guess what?!